Manage App Center Distribution Groups

 In addition to this, a public download link is displayed underneath the distribution group name at the top of the distribution group page.
 Anyone, including testers who aren't explicitly added to the distribution group, can access the release without signing in using the public download link.

 Shared Distribution Groups

 Shared distribution groups are private or public distribution groups that are shared across multiple apps in a single organization.
 Shared distribution groups eliminate the need to replicate distribution groups across multiple apps.
 With a few clicks, you can give a shared distribution group access to any combination of apps belonging to a particular organization.

 Unlike app-level distribution groups, shared distribution groups are at the organization level rather than the app level.
 Due to this, the steps to create one are slightly different:

-- Login to the App Center portal, then select the organization to which you would like to add a shared group
+- Sign in to the App Center portal, then select the organization to which you would like to add a shared group.

 - On the navigator pane that opens, click People.